 Publication of decisions to amend the RASML requirements

 Each decision to make a change to the RASML (including the text of the change), or not to change the RASML, is published on the TGA web site together with reasons for the decision.

-The draft of each new edition of the RASML will be made available annually on the TGA website for consultation before publication on the FRL (as part of a new version of the Medicines Advisory Statements Specification).
+The draft of each new edition of the RASML will be made available annually on the TGA website for consultation before publication on the FRL (as part of a new version of the Therapeutic Goods (Medicines Advisory Statements) Specification 2019).

 Each new edition of the RASML will typically be included as 'Schedule 2' in the new version of the Specification.
 The date of commencement of the new 'Schedule 2' allows for a transition period for compliance with the new or amended advisory statements.
 The transition period will normally be 12 months from the date of publication on the FRL.

 Process in cases of disagreement with a proposed amendment to the RASML

 Parties who disagree with a proposed statement can make a submission within the consultation timeframe, stating the reasons for concern.
 This will be taken into consideration before any decision is made.